-• Devices must be connected to the same network via Wi-Fi or Ethernet LAN cable.
+- Devices must be on the same network through Wi-Fi or an Ethernet LAN cable.

-• The user you want to share your files with must be added as a friend in Windows 10 or Windows 11.
+- The person you’re sharing files with should be added as a friend on your Windows 10 or Windows 11.

-• Files can be shared via apps such as Facebook, Instagram, Line, OneDrive, Skype, and Twitter.
+- You can share files through apps like Facebook, Instagram, Line, OneDrive, Skype, and Twitter.

-If you are sharing files via a home network, Bluetooth, or through added friends, both computers need to be running on Windows 10 version 1803 or later or Windows 11.
+If you’re sharing files over a home network, Bluetooth, or with added friends, make sure both computers have at least Windows 10 version 1803 or are using Windows 11.

 Enable Nearby Sharing in Windows 10 or 11

 By default, the Nearby Sharing feature is turned off in both Windows 10 and Windows 11.
-You need to enable it before your device can be found by others in the network, or to be able to share files with others.
-Here’s how to enable Nearby Sharing:
+You need to enable it before your device can be found by others in the network, and to be able to share files with others.

-If you’re using Windows 10, follow these steps:
+If you’re using Windows 10, follow the steps below:

 Other computers or devices should then be able to find your device on the sharing option.
 Also, make sure the computers you want to share your files with have this option changed to Everyone nearby.